the-krafty-koder/mastering/notes/frontend/dom.md

 # CSS Specificity

-Inline styles > Id > Classes and pseudoclasses > Element
+Inline styles > Id > Classes and pseudoclasses > Attributes > Element

+# Combinators

+A b -> selects all descendants of A whether child or subchild A > b -> selects all DIRECT descendants of A that are A, not subchild A + b -> selects all adjascent siblings (selects the next b that comes immediately after A) A ~ b -> selects general siblings (all b that exists after A)

 # Responsive Design